Elham048/MERN_ThinkBoard/notes.md

    For implementing the rate limiting using middleware, we will use Upstash and Redis (free).

 7. shortcut for opening and closing a terminal in vscode is Ctrl+`

+8. For the frontend we used tailwind.css, this helps us  by allowing to write the css code directly into the .js files without needing to write it in a separate .css file.